Arjuna32/Terraform-VM/README.md

 1. Run `ssh -i id_rsa azureuser@<public_ip_address>` using the actual ip address obtained in the previous step
 2. you should now be logged in to the virtual machine
-3. the vm is going to come with a running Spark master and worker servers, the URL for the master server is http://<public ip address>:8080
+3. the vm is going to come with a running Spark master and a Jupyter Miniconda server as well. the URL for the master server is http://<public ip address>:8080, while the URL for the Jupyter server is <public ip address>:8000
+4. the username is testuser1 and the password is password2001

 # Destroying the full environment including the vm